Prejudice Can Be Healed With An Open Mind And Heart!

 Matthew 7:1 “Do not judge, or you too will be judged.

-No Matter What Race You Are, We Are All In The Human Race!
+We Are All In One Race ~ The Human Race!

-Ten Ideas To Help Know Your New Friend From Another Race
+How To Know Your Friend From Another Race?

 (and get to know them more deeply than what their favorite sports team is)